Photon rings and shadows of Kerr black holes immersed in a swirling universe: Photon orbits

 In an asymptotically flat spacetime this would correspond to the rotational velocity with respect to a static asymptotic observer.
 At a light ring, we have the condition $V=0$, i.e. $\mathcal{F}^2\rho^2L^2=(E-\omega L)^2$, i.e., $E-\omega L=\pm \mathcal{F}\rho L$, hence we find

-and thus the rotation of the LR associated with the $H_+$ depends on the sign of $\Phi_+$ and the LR associated with the $H_-$ depends on the sign of $\Phi_-$.
-For the pure Kerr case, we always have two LRs on the equatorial plane: one retrograde orbit (red) and one prograde orbit (blue) which lies at a radius smaller than that of the retrograde orbit.
+Notice that this is identical to the potential $H_\pm$ (\ref{eq:hpot}), thus the rotation of the LR associated with the $H_+$ depends on the sign of $\Phi_+$ and the one with the $H_-$ depends on the sign of $\Phi_-$.
+For the pure Kerr case, we always have two LRs on the equatorial plane: one retrograde orbit and one prograde orbit which lies at a radius smaller than that of the retrograde orbit.
 This can be explained by the Lense-Thirring effect \cite{Teo:2003ltt}.
 For sufficiently large BH angular momentum $a$, the prograde orbit lies inside the ergoregion (Fig.~\ref{fig: LR_ergoregion_a_09}).
 As $j$ increases and the ergoregions expand, both LRs are pulled off the equatorial plane and eventually lie within the ergoregions, thus co-rotating with the swirling background.